-Winter is around the corner — and unfortunately that means cold and flu season is starting too.
+Winter is upon us — and unfortunately that means cold and flu season is here too.
 If you start to sneeze and experience a stuffy or runny nose, a sore throat, and a mild cough, chances are you’ve contracted one of the 200-plus viruses that can cause the common cold.
 And though following a healthy lifestyle like the South Beach Diet — which involves eating vitamin- and mineral-rich foods and staying active — does help bolster your immune system, everyone gets colds from time to time.

 One of the simplest and most effective ways to prevent getting a cold is regular hand washing.
 Engage in this habit often — especially if you've been in contact with someone who is coughing or sneezing, or if you've touched frequently handled objects in public places (like shopping carts or handrails or gym equipment).
 If soap and water aren't available, use an alcohol-based hand sanitizer.
 If you do get a cold, it will probably clear up in 7 to 10 days.
 In the meantime, you can take steps to manage your symptoms and make life a little more bearable.
 Here are a few tips from Dr. Arthur Agatston, preventive cardiologist and author of The South Beach Diet Wake-Up Call, on how to treat a cold:

 the obvious choice, but other healthy beverages — including clear

 consommé or broth — will ensure you don’t get dehydrated

 while you’re trying to recover.
 In addition, certain herbal teas, such as those

 that contain ginger or licorice root, may soothe a sore throat.
 And of course